emcdonagh-OT/outreach/README.md

 - twitter strategy
 - conferences

-For a list of Open Targets workshops and materials, please go to http://www.targetvalidation.org/outreach If you have access to the EMBL-EBI confluence space, you may want to use that instead:
+For a list of Open Targets workshops and materials, please go to http://www.targetvalidation.org/outreach.

+Can you access the EMBL-EBI confluence space?
+Check the links below:

 https://www.ebi.ac.uk/seqdb/confluence/display/CTTV/Outreach%3A+to+do+list+of+posts+for+Open+Targets+Blog https://www.ebi.ac.uk/seqdb/confluence/display/CTTV/Outreach%3A+Users%27+requests